-As we grasp what TMS technology brings to the table in process efficiency, exploration in Machine Learning and Artificial Intelligence (AI) is beginning to shape how supply chains will be executed in the future.
-We have all been privy to the number of technology companies and start ups taking a swing at supply chain to change or enhance the future of our industry.
-Up until now, the primary focus for AI and Machine Learning has been identifying capacity and solving the age old challenge of finding a truck, not an easy challenge to overcome.
+As we grasp what TMS technology brings to the table in process efficiency, the exploration of Machine Learning and Artificial Intelligence (AI) is beginning to shape how supply chains will be executed in the future.
+We have all been privy to the number of technology companies and start-ups taking a swing at the supply chain to change or enhance the future of our industry.
+Up until now, the primary focus for AI and Machine Learning has been identifying capacity and solving the age-old challenge of finding a truck, not an easy challenge to overcome.
 However, the companies that seamlessly marry a shipper to a truck will grow their reach and ability to deliver a truck when and where it’s desired.
 The challenge, bringing together all the available data points and potential assets into visibility.

-There are two primary channels of data that is being harvested by NLP applications.
-The first, are email blasts from carriers illustrating where their trucks are empty or will be empty at.
+There are two primary channels of data that are being harvested by NLP applications.
+The first is email blasts from carriers illustrating where their trucks are empty or will be empty.
 Secondly, shippers distribute long lists of loads available to their asset and non-asset providers requesting coverage.
 The ability to take multiple email and file formats and structure the data points into a singular format for integration into the LSP’s system delivers visibility of where trucks are and where are they needed.
-Powerful when considering that automated work flows within an LSP’s system can then build, accept tender from the shipper, secure a truck all without any manual touch points.
+Powerful when considering that automated workflows within an LSP’s system can then build, accept the tender from the shipper, and secure a truck all without any manual touch points.
 Metrics, such as loads per head, get increased, which ends up benefiting shippers as the cost to service their supply chain is reduced.
-Metrics such as these push LSP’s to push the boundaries of Machine Learning and lower their internal cost to serve.
+Metrics such as these push LSPs to push the boundaries of Machine Learning and lower their internal cost to serve.

 As we look ahead, we still envision obstacles to overcome.
 Those challenges illustrated below, are now real challenges, not a future visionary statement.